someparty/someparty/source/articles/2017-12-10-making-a-living.html.markdown

 The [Deadly Snakes](https://en.wikipedia.org/wiki/The_Deadly_Snakes) were incredibly important to me.
 In the early 2000s as an undergrad at the University of Guelph, I spent a fair portion of my free time figuring out my musical identity and trying to square my teenage punk preferences with the world of Canadian independent music that I was clumsily discovering.
 By the time I graduated and (begrudgingly) left town, I'd canonised a personal trilogy of bands.
 There were the Constantines (this was Three Gut territory, of course), the Weakerthans (a clear gateway from the SoCal punk of my youth), and on the dangerous, swaggering fringe was the Deadly Snakes.

 I can draw a direct line from my interest in the raucous Toronto band to discovering garage rock.
-The Snakes' US label [In The Red](https://intheredrecords.com/) was home to all manner of low-fi, underground rock oddities and a preference for that sound's followed me to this day.
+The Snakes' US label [In The Red](https://intheredrecords.com/) was home to all manner of lo-fi, underground rock oddities and a preference for that sound's followed me to this day.

 Given how seminal the band was to me I'm somewhat bewildered how I missed the news that [André Ethier](https://andreethier.bandcamp.com) was releasing a new solo record. *Under Grape Leaves* arrived this past Friday from [Telephone Explosion](https://www.telephoneexplosion.com).
 The ten song set is his first in nearly a decade, following 2008's *Born on Blue Fog*.
 Like most of Ethier's solo efforts (and unlike the Snakes) this is a work of subtlety and starkness.
 It's open and organic, with the artist's familiar growl relaxed and hiding just below the calm surface.